How to pick a surfboard:

 Advantages:

 • Safety: Foam boards, often referred to as soft-tops, are known for their forgiving nature.
-The soft construction minimizes the risk of injury, making them ideal for beginners.
+The soft construction minimizes the risk of injury if you get hit by the board, making them ideal for beginners.

-• Buoyancy: Foam boards provide excellent buoyancy, making paddling and catching waves more accessible for those just starting out.
+• Buoyancy: Foam boards provide excellent buoyancy, making paddling and catching waves easier.

-• Durability: The soft and buoyant material is often more durable and resistant to dings and dents.
+• Durability: The soft and buoyant material is often more durable and resistant to dings and damages.

 •